 Email on email@example.com stating the reason for the absence

 or phone the school on 02075115412

 Registration and punctuality procedures

 Registers are taken twice a day, once at the start of the school day and once during the afternoon session.
 Pupils arriving before the end of the Registration period will be coded L (Late before registers close) which is a present mark.
 The number of minutes late will be recorded in the register.
 Pupils arriving after the registers have closed will be coded U (Late after registers close) which counts as an unauthorised absence.

-The school expects pupils in Years 1, 2, 3, 4, 5 and 6 to be in class by 8:45 am and pupils in Reception to be in class by 8:50 am.
-Gates open at 8:35 am (8:40am for Reception) to give parents and carers a suitable period of time to drop their children off at school.
+The school expects all pupils to be in class by 8:45am.
+Gates open at 8:35am to give parents and carers a suitable period of time to drop their children off at school.

 Only the Headteacher or designated member(s) of staff acting on their behalf can authorise absence.
 If there is no known reason for the absence at registration, then the absence will be recorded as unauthorised, until a satisfactory reason is provided.
 If the reason given is not satisfactory in the school’s view, and/or evidence of the reason cannot be provided, the absence will be coded as O (Unauthorised absence).
 Absence notes received from parents/carers will be kept for the remainder of the academic year; or longer if there are concerns that require further investigation or legal action.
 If a pupil is persistently late, the Attendance Lead will arrange to meet with the family as soon as the pattern is identified.